naninovel/docs/docs/guide/index.md

 Naninovel is an extension for [Unity game engine](https://unity3d.com).
 It consists of a C# framework and editor utilities to support development of [visual novel games](https://en.wikipedia.org/wiki/Visual_novel).

+If you're looking for a specific topic, try using search bar located in the top-right corner of the page; also, check out the [FAQ](/faq/), where we have answers for some of the frequently asked questions.
+Feel free to [contact the support](/support/#developer-support) in case you can't find the required information.

 ## Features

 Following are some of the features Naninovel provides out of the box: